Residents give high marks to City for services and programs

 - Public Library

-In answer to the question how well has living in University Park met your expectations, 95 percent marked “very satisfied” or “satisfied.”
-Likewise, 95 percent indicated they would recommend University Park as a place to live.
-City staff also received high scores for public safety and for efforts to keep neighborhoods safe and secure.
-High scores were also the norm in numerous customer service categories, for park aesthetics, and for the City’s sanitation and recycling efforts.
+In answer to the question how well has living in University Park met your expectations, 96 percent marked “very satisfied” or “satisfied.”
+94 percent of respondents indicated they would recommend University Park as a place to live.
+City staff received high scores for public safety and for efforts to keep neighborhoods safe and secure.
+High scores were also the norm for a range of services from the landscaping maintenance and cleanliness of parks and playgrounds, to residential trash collection and recycling efforts.

 Opportunities for improvement

 Some dissatisfaction was registered in responses to questions under the Home Construction and Building Permits and Code Enforcement subject headings.
 There was also notable dissatisfaction in scores concerning the effectiveness of City regulations governing the size of new homes, and how those guidelines impact the community's quality of life.